chazpawar/ecommerce-follow-along/README.md

 - Secure deletion (only product owners can delete their products)
 - Automatic cleanup of uploaded image files
 - User feedback with loading states and notifications

+Milestone 15: Navbar Component

+Overview 🌟

+In this milestone, we will create a reusable Navbar component and integrate it into every screen of our application.
+The Navbar will contain links to different pages and will be responsive to all screen sizes.

+Learning Goals 🎯

+By completing this milestone, you will learn:

+How to create a Navbar component.

+How to reuse the same component across multiple pages.

+How to make a Navbar responsive.